AtharvaJadhav99/Agro-Consultant/README.md

 # Agro-Consultant

-This project recommends the farmer the best suitable crop to grow and the suitable fertilizer to use in his farm.
-It also helps to predict if a particular crop has some disease or not and gives suitable remedies to cure the disease.
+This project recommends the farmer the best suitable crop to grow and the suitable fertilizer to use in his farm using advanced machine learning techniques.
+It also helps to predict if a particular crop has some disease or not and gives suitable remedies to cure the disease using convoultional neural networks ( CNN ).

 # Areas of the Project